 Definitions:

+Entrant – a person registering on-line for the 2026 Barra Bash fishing competition.

 Event – refers to all activities both fishing and other events in relation to the 2026 Barra Bash.

 Event Location – fishing competition is all areas of Lake Tinaroo.

 Event Headquarters – is the Lake Tinaroo foreshore picnic area, on Tinaroo Road (opposite the Discovery Caravan Park).

+Junior – a junior Entrant is more than 6 years old and less than 17 years old.

+Adult – an adult Entrant is more than 16 years old.

+Small Fry - a small fry Entrant is 6 years old or younger

+Competition Hours - are from 6pm on 25th September 2026 until 8am Sunday 27th September 2026.

+Competition App – is the uniquely designed app for entering all fish captures for the competition.

+Livescope Technology – Livescope is a forward-facing sonar technology developed by technology companies including, but not limited to, Garmin, Hummingbird, and Lowrance.
+Unlike traditional sonar that shows you what’s under your boat after you’ve passed it, Livescope technology shows a live, forward-looking image of what’s in front of the transducer — including live fish movement, bait, and structure.

 By registering for the Event, I accept all risk necessarily from my participation which would result in loss of life or permanent injury.

 Accordingly, I release all people associated with the conduct of events from, and will indemnify them against, all liability (including liability for their negligence) libel, slander, damage, negligence, injury, harm or death for all injury, loss or damage arising out of or connected with my participation in the Event.

 For clarification, the people released include Event organisers, promotors, sponsors, managers, TFSS executive committee, TFSS organising committee and all their respective directors, officers, employees, agents, contractors and volunteers, including Event medical and paramedical personnel.
-This release and indemnity continues forever and binds my heirs, executors, personal representatives and assigns.
+This release and indemnity continue forever and binds my heirs, executors, personal representatives and assigns.
 These terms do not operate to exclude any provision of the Australian Consumer Law that applies and cannot be excluded by agreement.

 I acknowledge that such events involve the real risk of injury or risk of death from various causes, including over exertion, equipment failure, drowning, dehydration, accidents with other competitors, spectators and water users, submerged objects, submerged trees and weather conditions, just to name a few.